bruab/garden/_notes/Be authentic, and if you can't be authentic, look for the exit.md

 ---

-Attempts to compromise on authenticity tend to lead to [flailing, inconsistent attempts](https://twitter.com/search?q=from%3Abriandavidhall%20linkedin) to make peace with a situation, followed by rebellion against it, followed by further failed attempts at compromise.
+Attempts to compromise on authenticity tend to lead to flailing, inconsistent attempts to make peace with a situation, followed by rebellion against it, followed by further failed attempts at compromise.
+(This characterizes, for example, my years of effort to "be on LinkedIn" before finally giving up in frustration.)

 A waste of energy.